apollo

 Arthroscopy

 Arthroscopy is a minor invasive or surgical procedure for diagnosing joint problems.
 The method is also helpful in treating joint problems.
 The most common areas where arthroscopy is done include the hips, wrists, elbows, shoulders, ankles, and knees.
-The doctor inserts an arthroscope into the joint by making several small incisions and inspect the damage caused.
+The doctor inserts an arthroscope into the joint by making several small incisions and inspects the damage caused.

 Home Care

-Heat treatments, like a warm shower, or an electric heat pad, can also help.
+Heat treatments, like a warm shower or an electric heat pad, can also help.

 Acupuncture is another method which can help reduce arthritic pain in patients.
 However, an individual must consult a doctor before opting for such options.